iamSymbiote/iamSymbiote/README.md

 - 📫 How to reach me **iamburakguvenc@gmail.com**

-- 📄 Know about my experiences [www.linkedin.com/in/iamburakguvenc](www.linkedin.com/in/iamburakguvenc)
+- 📄 Know about my experiences [you can check it out on Linkedin](www.linkedin.com/in/iamburakguvenc)

 <h3 align="left">Connect with me:</h3>
 <p align="left">